 Tracy is a renowned sugar artist and combines her love of history with her artwork.
 Tracy Byatt is known in New Zealand and internationally for her art of creating incredibly realistic flowers from sugar paste.

-For the major new piece created for the inaugural pattillo project Wightman further developed her innovative method which involves screen-printing layers of coloured powdered glass onto sheets of flat glass, then placing them in a kiln to set the layers.
-The resulting pattern recalls floral designs of vintage wallpapers with reassuring familiarity.
-The image transitions incrementally with the patterning fading slowly from the top until it becomes uniformly green along the bottom edge, mirroring an algorithmically generated web experience, beginning with the safe and familiar then slowly devolving into the strange, sinister and dangerous.
-Fragments of YouTube videos are projected onto the work; the platform and its workings unable to be grasped solely through the content of the videos themselves.
+For the major new piece created for this project Wightman has further developed her innovative method which involves screen-printing layers of coloured powdered glass onto sheets of flat glass, then placing them in a kiln to set the layers.
+The resulting pattern recalls floral designs of vintage wallpapers with reassuring familiarity, intending to evoke feelings of security.
+The image transitions incrementally with the patterning fading slowly from the top until it becomes uniformly green along the bottom edge.
+It mirrors an algorithmically generated web experience, beginning with the safe and familiar then slowly devolving into the strange, sinister and dangerous.
+Videos from YouTube are projected onto the work but only fragments can be discerned; the platform and its workings unable to be grasped solely through the content of the videos themselves.

-Developing further the themes of the work which won her the Open Award at the 2019 pattillo Whanganui Arts Review and the inaugural pattillo project award, Wightman scanned her son and used a 3D printer to produce the forms of his likeness.
+Developing further the themes of the work which won her the Open Award at the 2019 pattillo Whanganui Arts Review and the inaugural pattillo project award, Wightman scanned her son and used a 3D printer to produce the forms of his likeness displayed here.
 Forming a totem-esque pole, the candy-coloured shapes are profile sections taken from this scanned data that are then further digitally manipulated.
 It could speak to the data all of us generate through our online activities which is collected and used for a myriad of purposes.
+For those who have been born within the internet era, data may have been collected on them long before they were able to exercise any kind of consent or control over what they share online.